jennguyen1/nhuyhoa/_posts/2016-02-02-Multiple-Comparisons.md

 by setting $$P(A^c_i) = \alpha / r$$.

-So Bonferroni's method for correcting for multiple tests states that if an overall type I error rate of $$\alpha$$ is desired, set
+So Bonferroni's method for correcting for multiple tests states that if a family-wise type I error rate of $$\alpha$$ is desired, set

 $$\alpha_i = \alpha / r$$